thibka/perfect-gui/README.md

     // Default is false (open).

     position: 'bottom right',
-    // Defines where to position the panel on screen.
+    // Defines where to place the panel on screen.
-    // Accepted values are 'top', 'bottom', 'left' and 'right' in no particular order ('bottom right' = 'right bottom').
+    // Accepted values are 'top', 'bottom', 'left' and 'right'
+    // in no particular order ('bottom right' = 'right bottom').
     // If multiple instances have the same position, they will stack horizontally.
     // Default is 'top left'.

+    draggable: false
+    // Defines if the panel can be manually moved across the screen.
+    // Default is false.

+    autoRepositioning: true
+    // If set to true, the panel position will be reset when the screen is resized.
+    // If a panel has been dragged, it won't be be affected.
+    // Default is true.
 });
 ```